 An accurate radon test requires closed house conditions.
-All windows and doors, with the exception of normal entrances and exits, should be closed and remain closed for the duration of the test.
-Opening and closing doors and windows will change the ventilation and temperature in the home and temporarily change radon level readings.
-For a short-term test of less than four days, closed conditions should begin at least 12 hours before starting the test.
+All windows and doors, with the exception of normal entrances and exits, should remain closed for the duration of the test.
+Opening and closing doors and windows will change the ventilation and temperature in the home, temporarily changing the radon level as well.
+For a short-term test of fewer than four days, closed conditions should begin at least 12 hours before starting the test.

 Remember that some household appliances will alter the airflow in your home as well.
 Window and attic fans, fireplaces and wood-burning stoves all create drafts and pull air through your home.
 Don't use these appliances during a radon test unless, of course, the wood-burning stove is your primary heat source.

 Duration of Test